 9. National Postal Museum

 They even have the chance to sit in a stagecoach, like one of the real ones used when the postal system was first established.
-This is another great discovery on the list of things for kids in Washington D.C.
-Education is a great tool to get rid of boredom!
+This is another great discovery on the list of things for kids in Washington, D.C.

 10. National Museum of African American History and Culture

-This massive building houses a multitude of collections and exhibitions that explore life as an African American from colonial times, all the way to the modern-day.
-Make sure to check their website for more interactive learning tools for kids.
+This massive building houses a multitude of collections and exhibitions that explore life as an African American from colonial times to the modern day.

 11. The White House Visitor Center

-12. U.S. Holocaust Memorial Museum
+12. United States Holocaust Memorial Museum

 13. The National Law Enforcement Museum

-In this state of the art facility, American law enforcement officers are honored.
-Along with 20,000 objects of memorabilia, these exhibits offer an inside look at law enforcement in this country in the past, present, and future.
+In this state-of-the-art facility, American law enforcement officers are honored.
+Along with 20,000 memorabilia objects, these exhibits offer an inside look at law enforcement in this country in the past, present, and future.

-15. National Portrait Gallery
+14. National Portrait Gallery

-Let your child and inner-child run free at the National Portrait Gallery.
-Portraiture is the main theme at the gallery where kids try and understand the art form.
+Let your child and inner child run free at the National Portrait Gallery.
+Portraiture is the central theme at the National Gallery, where kids try to understand the art form.

 Reading nooks are filled with literature for all ages.
-Ask the front desk if there is studio time at the Education Center, because on select weekends kids can create their art that is inspired by existing works of art.
+Ask the front desk if there is studio time at the Education Center because, on select weekends, kids can create their own works of art inspired by the museum’s existing pieces.

 Visit the museum and learn about more than 200 years of naval history within the U.S. This includes interactive exhibits and displays that showcase naval instruments used throughout the Navy’s time.